Chili is a great meal for those cold winter evenings.

+Chili is super easy to make in bulk (I do it all the time).
 But what’s the best way to reheat chili without affecting its taste or texture?
+I experimented with four different reheating methods to find out.

 One Wednesday evening, I made a big pot of chili and portioned out several servings to reheat later.

-PS when I say chili, I am talking about the dish also known as Chili Con Carne, but any type of chili will reheat equally as well.
+Note: When I say chili, I am talking about the dish also known as Chili Con Carne, but any type of chili will reheat equally as well.

-I tried the following methods:
+I tried the following reheating methods:

-- In the oven (OK for larger portions)
+• In the oven: OK for larger portions.

 Reheating chili on the stove

-- Transfer chili to a cold pan.
+1. Transfer chili to a cold pan.

-- Set over medium heat, stirring frequently.
+2. Set over medium heat, stirring frequently.

-- Add water or stock a tablespoon at a time if needed to loosen the sauce.
+3. Add water or stock a tablespoon at a time if needed to loosen the sauce.

+Results: The stove was my favorite method for reheating leftover chili.
 It’s the most versatile method because you can reheat any portion size.
-And you have the most control of the whole process in terms of how fast the chili heats and its consistency.
+And you have the most control in terms of how fast the chili heats and its consistency.

 Reheating chili in the oven

-- Preheat the oven to 350°F (180°C).
+1. Preheat the oven to 350°F (180°C).

-- Transfer chili to an oven-safe dish and cover it tightly with foil, or use a lid.
+3. Cover it tightly with foil, or use a lid.

-- Heat in the center of the oven (15 minutes for small portions, up to 1 hour for large quantities), covered, until heated through.
+4. Heat in the center of the oven (15 minutes for small portions, up to 45 minutes for large quantities), covered, until heated through.

 Towards the end of the heating process, I like to take the foil off and add some grated cheese.
+Then pop the chili back into the oven uncovered for a few minutes so the cheese can melt.
+If you want crispy cheese, you can broil it instead.

-The chili came out of the oven tasting fine, but I’m a very impatient person and found the process too slow.
+Results: The chili came out of the oven tasting fine, but I’m a very impatient person and found the process too slow.
+I’d only use it if I had no hobs free on my stove.

 Reheating chili in the microwave

-- To loosen the sauce add 1-2 tablespoons of stock or water per serving of chili.
+2. To loosen the sauce add 1-2 tablespoons of stock or water per serving of chili.

-- Cover with plastic wrap or a damp paper towel.
+3. Cover with plastic wrap or a damp paper towel.

-- Heat on HIGH for 60 seconds.
+4. Heat on HIGH for 60 seconds.

 Shorter time periods help ensure you don’t overheat the chili and end up with tough meat.